 If you’re eligible, we can even help you prepare funding applications so you can afford the prescribed aids and equipment you need.

-Life Physio is an integrated approach to musculoskeletal and neurological treatment and rehabilitation.
+Our specialist physiotherapy service is an integrated approach to advanced neurological and musculoskeletal rehabilitation.

-We can help you to reduce pain, regain and enhance movement patterns, treat overuse injuries and prevent injury recurrence.
+Reduce pain, regain and enhance muscle movements, treat overuse injuries and prevent injury recurrence.

 Return to your work, sport and hobbies at a higher level with our support.

 If you are a member, you will receive a 10% discount on all physiotherapy services.
 Click here to become a member.

 Meet the Team